samiribrh/holbertonschool-hbnb/README.md

 **Overview:**

-This directory contains AirBnB-clone HBnB project.
+This directory contains AirBnB-clone HBnB project with database integrated.